theMillenniumFalcon/space-invaders/README.md

-This is a simple browser game made using html canvas
+This is a browser game made using html canvas